taskcluster/taskcluster-docs/src/manual/devel/best-practices/libraries.md

 ```

 You can check what files are being included with `tar -ztf $(npm pack)`.

+If the library is transpiled, be sure to include both the ES6/7 input files and the transpiled output.

 ## Part Of The @taskcluster NPM Org